Financial Instruments: IFRS-9 — Impairment (Portfolio 5186)

 The analysis is drawn from review of the authoritative guidance, but also from the supporting project materials of the International Accounting Standards Board (IASB)—for example, the basis for board’s conclusions and related dissents, exposure drafts, comment letters, and other project documentation.

-This Portfolio may be cited as Bloomberg BNA Tax and Accounting Portfolio 5186, Green, Financial Instruments: IFRS 9—Impairment (Accounting Policy and Practice Series).
+This Portfolio may be cited as Bloomberg Tax and Accounting Portfolio 5186, Green, Financial Instruments: IFRS 9—Impairment (Accounting Policy and Practice Series).
 Within the Accounting Policy and Practice Portfolio Series, however, references to the Portfolios will include only the Portfolio numbers and titles.

 Table of Contents